How to Manage Allergies Naturally: Six Strategies

 However, too much histamine release or its overreaction is where we get into trouble by over-triggering our immune response.
 This overreaction also triggers the nervous system.

-With that in mind, here are some strategies to keep your histamine levels in check this allergy season:
+Here are six integrative strategies to keep your histamine levels in check and manage allergies naturally this spring season:

 1. Soak in an Epsom salt bath. 🛁